 Unless otherwise briefed, pilots must approach in a pre-established circuit at the landing area and visually secure to other pilots.

-&lt;sup>2 If the rule of the 5 min is used, the pilot can take off again but can not replenish starting from scratch.
+3 If the rule of the 5 min is used, the pilot can take off again but cannot refueling.